drojaazu/dumpster/readme.md

 Dumpster and dumplib both are very much WIP!
 Documentation is forthcomuing.

 NOTE: This project is OLD and ABANDONED.
-Please see the chrgfx for its spiritual successor.
+Please see the chrgfx repository for its spiritual successor.